mlswg/mls-extensions/draft-ietf-mls-extensions.md

 This component of the API allows components to make use of the HPKE key pairs generated by MLS.
-A component identified by a ComponentID can use any HPKE key pair for any operation defined in {{!RFC9180}}, such as encryption, exporting keys and the PSK mode, as long as the `info` input to `Setup<MODE>S` and `Setup<MODE>R` is set to ComponentOperationLabel with `component_id` set to the appopriate ComponentID.
+A component identified by a ComponentID can use any HPKE key pair for any operation defined in {{!RFC9180}}, such as encryption, exporting keys, and the PSK mode, as long as the `info` input to `Setup<MODE>S` and `Setup<MODE>R` is set to ComponentOperationLabel with `component_id` set to the appropriate ComponentID.
 The `context` can be set to an arbitrary Context specified by the application designer and can be empty if not needed.
 For example, a component can use a key pair PublicKey, PrivateKey to encrypt data as follows: